atomdog/listening_post/documentation.md

 ## twitter
-you can likely mostly ignore this part.
+you can likely mostly ignore this part, although it is by far the most built out and well-formatted.

+[birdnest.py](birdnest.py) contains a library for a custom h5 database containing users and tweets.